Visit us at it-sa in Nuremberg from October 7 to 9. Get your free ticket now!

 Damage to reputation and crowding out competition

 DDoS attacks can also be used to damage a company's reputation.
 If a company is offline during an attack, this can deter potential customers and damage credibility.
-In highly competitive industries, some players use DDoS attacks to weaken competitors or reduce their market share.
+In highly competitive industries, some companies use DDoS attacks.
+They do this to hurt their rivals or take away market share.

 Spreading political or activist messages